ion-fusion/fusion-java/CONTRIBUTING.md

 Of course, contributions to the core language and libraries are also welcome and encouraged!
 Please be aware that there is a high bar in terms of design, terminology, consistency, style, documentation, and testing.
-Not everything will "fit" into the core, and most features can reside elsewhere without problems.
+Not everything will "fit" into the language or standard library, and many features can reside in user modules without problems.

 Documentation is the easiest thing to contribute, and offers a good route to getting to know the code base and the language’s library and internals.